-- Payment Summaries payment summaries have to be prepared and sent to all employees by 14th July each year unless you were operating a Single Touch Payroll System for the entire period of 2018/2019 in which case the Australian Taxation Office will supply details of earnings to your employees. - PAYG Withholding Tax annual summary must be sent to the Australian Taxation Office by 14th August unless you were operating Single Touch Payroll System for the entire period of 2018/2019. - Payroll Tax (if you are liable) you have to prepare a reconciliation of total payroll for the year showing

-- the total amount of payroll tax payable and then reconcile this with the remittances that you have forwarded throughout the year. - Work Cover a Work Cover Declaration is due by 31 August certifying wages paid for year ending 30 June 2019.
+- Payment Summaries if you are using the Single Touch Payroll (STP) you will be exempt from issuing payment summaries to your employees if you have made a "finalisation declaration".
+The payment summaries will be made available to your employees online through myGov.
+The finalisation declaration requires the employer to declare that all of the information relative to the financial year for each employee has been provided through your STP reporting.
+"Finalisation Declarations" lodgement requirements: - Employers with 20 or more employees will have until 14th July 2020. - Employers with 19 or less employees will have until 31st July 2020. - Payment Summaries if you are not using Single Touch Payroll (STP) payment summaries have to be prepared and sent to all employees by 14th July 2020. - PAYG Withholding Tax if you are not using Single Touch Payroll (STP) the annual summary is due to be lodged with the Australian Taxation Office by 14th August. - Payroll Tax (if you are liable) you have to prepare a reconciliation of total payroll for the year showing the total amount of payroll tax payable and then reconcile this with the remittances that you have forwarded throughout the year. - Work Cover a Work Cover Declaration is due by 31 August certifying wages paid for year ending 30 June 2020.